militaryinvestor/militaryinvestor.github.io/_posts/2021-12-19-Step-5-Increase-Contributions.md

 Next, you need to increase the amount you contribute each month.
 Saving 1% of your money will not be enough.
 For a traditional retirement, saving approximately 15% of your total gross income is a good recommendation (or more, if you started late in life).
 So, if you have 1% coming out of your paycheck, you need to ramp that up.

-My recommendation":" Increase your contributions by 1% (or more) every month until you can’t sustain it anymore financially.
+My recommendation - Increase your contributions by 1% (or more) every month until you can’t sustain it anymore financially.
 Then, as you get pay raises or other income, invest that as well.
 Keep going until you hit 15% of your income every month invested.

 #### Time is your friend